afisher1/gridlab-d/docs/docs/0.0 GridLAB-D™/style-guide.md

       nav:
       - Home: index.md
       - 0.0 GridLAB-D™:
-          - Contacts: docs\0.0 GridLAB-D™\Contacts_list.md
+          - Contacts: docs/0.0 GridLAB-D™/Contacts_list.md
-          - Announcements: docs\0.0 GridLAB-D™\Version History.md
+          - Announcements: docs/0.0 GridLAB-D™/Version History.md
-          - projects: docs\0.0 GridLAB-D™\projects.md
+          - projects: docs/0.0 GridLAB-D™/projects.md
-          - publications: docs\0.0 GridLAB-D™\publications.md
+          - publications: docs/0.0 GridLAB-D™/publications.md
-          - Source: docs\0.0 GridLAB-D™\resources.md
+          - Source: docs/0.0 GridLAB-D™/resources.md
-          - Style Guide: docs\0.0 GridLAB-D™\style-guide.md
+          - Style Guide: docs/0.0 GridLAB-D™/style-guide.md
       - 1.0 Prospective Users:
-        - Key Attributes of GridLAB-D™: docs\1.0 Prospective Users\GridLAB-D_Key_Attributes.md
+        - Key Attributes of GridLAB-D™: docs/1.0 Prospective Users/GridLAB-D_Key_Attributes.md

+Things to keep in mind when updating the nav: list
+- "docs/" needs to be at the start of each path
+- Docs will not build if there are empty folders in the nav.
+If it's a placeholder folder, remove it from the nav list until something is in it.
+- Make sure the indentention follows the folder hierarchy
+- Don't put special characters in title pages (first headers), ex: no "&"
+- The order they are listed is the order they will display.
+Rearrange as needed.

 ## Local Build